FossDruid/DataScout/README.md

 # Datascout
 WIP.
 Web project for data visualization written in Flask.
 Lots of functionality is needed.
 Currently working on the datavisualization engine, then i'll focus on the frontend ( Maybe find a framework ).
+Will work with user authentication and authorization later, core functionality is a priority.

 ## Techstack: